Director of Graduate Studies

 Teaching and supervision

-This year I'll be teaching Cultural Theory, a core module on the MA in International Cultural Policy and Management in the Autumn term and the Understanding Cultural Work option module in the Spring Term.
+This year I'll be teaching Cultural Theory, a core module on the MA in International Cultural Policy and Management.

 As Director of Graduate Studies in the Centre I am responsible for co-ordinating activities with our PhD students, based around our Work-in-Progress seminars.
-I'm also currently supervising research students studying socially engaged arts practice in Brazil, Digital platforms and public opinion in China, 'everyday aesthetics', internships in the advertising industry and, in Sociology, on GM foods debates in the social media.
+I'm also currently supervising research students studying socially engaged arts practice in Brazil, Digital platforms and public opinion in China, 'everyday aesthetics' and, in Sociology, on GM foods debates in the social media and on the role of social media in the career-building strategies of 'creative' graduates.

 I've supervised Centre PhDs on Live music and consumer experience in Korea, the working class audience for theatre and the creative industries in the Caribbean.